ray-project/ray/doc/source/tune/api_docs/suggestion.rst

 Repeated Evaluations (tune.suggest.Repeater)
 --------------------------------------------

-Use ``ray.tune.suggest.Repeater`` to average over multiple evaluations of the same hyperparameter configurations.
+Use ``ray.tune.search.Repeater`` to average over multiple evaluations of the same hyperparameter configurations.
 This is useful in cases where the evaluated training procedure has high variance (i.e., in reinforcement learning).